Staff Profile

 Ongoing Interests

-I am also committed to crafting creative geographies of public engagement.
+I am also committed to creating creative geographies of public engagement.

 Between Worlds 2018-20

-This is a new documentary theatre project co-created with Costa Compagnie (Germany) and Geraldine Pratt (UBC) which addresses the global outsourcing of dementia care from Europe and North America to Thailand.
+Based on interviews with Thai caregivers, family members of people living with dementia, British and Swiss entreprenurs, this documentary theatre project, co-created with Costa Compagnie (Germany) and Geraldine Pratt (UBC), examines the global outsourcing and migration of dementia care from Europe and North America to Thailand.
 Funded by the Canadian Social Science and Humanities Research Council, the ESRC and Germany’s Kulturstiftung des Bundes, the piece examines emerging migrations of care, kinship and the family.
-The piece premiered at Berlin's Ballhaus Ost and Northern Stage in Newcastle.
+The piece premiered at Berlin's Ballhaus Ost and Northern Stage in Newcastle in 2019, and in 2020, the play was re-staged online for Nachtkritik, one of Germany’s premiere arts platforms.

 Tlingipino Bingo 2016-17

 This theatre project was developed in collaboration with Tlingit and Filipino theatre artists in the city of Whitehorse.
 It revolves around a bingo game, in which audience members participate as bingo players and storytellers.
-The performance provides the occasion for community storytelling and exchange, and serious play around issues of shared dispossession, and communication and miscommunication between Tlingit people and Filipino migrants in the Canadian North.
+The performance provides the occasion for community storytelling and exchange, and serious play on issues of dispossession and trauma shared by Tlingit people and Filipino migrants in the Canadian North.
 The play premiered at Whitehorse’s 2016 Nuit Blanche Festival.
 Funded by Yukon Government of Canada.

 City of Dreams 2011